 **The “commitment” we make can simply be continuing the feedback conversation further at a next meeting or check-in opportunity.
 Nevertheless, whatever commitments we communicate, we must be ready to take action.
 This means that we commit authentically to what we know we can and are willing to change, rather than making empty promises.

-And that brings us to the end of today's post on receiving feedback well!
+And that brings us to the end of this week’s post on receiving feedback well!
 If this continuing discussion on feedback is resonating with you, check out The Humphrey Group’s new comprehensive learning experience on Learning to Love Feedback.
-Stay tuned also for tomorrow's blog on the art of giving constructive feedback!
+Stay tuned also for next week’s blog article on the art of giving constructive feedback!

 Today’s article helps us to embrace feedback by looking at: 1) what benefits feedback provides, 2) what makes practicing feedback difficult, 3) how we can get better at practicing feedback individually, and 4) how to create a feedback-friendly culture in the workplace.Read More